Join the thousands of training providers around the world who get The Advantage delivered straight to their inbox.

 Here’s another good overview of how to make sure you’re evaluating your learning according to four key evaluation levels.

-You can lead a horse to water but you can’t make him drink.
+You can lead a horse to water, but you can’t make him drink.
 This is even more true for people!
 Not everyone likes the idea of learning all the time, and in some cases, they’ll actively resist it.
-Common objections will be centered around lack of time, or that they learned everything they need to know in school, or that learning is a distraction from financial or other business objectives.
+Common objections will be centred around lack of time, or that they learned everything they need to know in school, or that learning is a distraction from financial or other business objectives.

 If you have employees that are resistant to the idea of continuous learning, you’ll want to listen to their objections, but approach them in a supportive manner:

-Worst case, you may need to make changes to staff who are resistant to ongoing education and development, but if you’ve clearly built ongoing education into your coporate and team values, this shouldn’t be a surprise to the employee or others.
+Worst case, you may need to make changes to staff who are resistant to ongoing education and development, but if you’ve clearly built ongoing education into your corporate and team values, this shouldn’t be a surprise to the employee or others.